What's Ahead in the Global Economy

 El-Erian is a regular participant in economic and financial conferences, including at the BIS, the Bank of England, the G-20, the IMF, the World Bank and several private sector events.
 Among his many speeches, he delivered the Per Jacobsson Foundation Lecture in Washington D.C, the Homer Jones Memorial Lecture at the Federal Reserve Bank of St. Louis, the Bagehot speech at The Economist, the luncheon keynote at the IMF's Annual Research Conference, and others at several CFA society and financial industry events.
 He appears regularly on television, particularly BBC, Bloomberg, CNBC, Fox Business and CNN.

 He holds a master's degree and doctorate in economics from Oxford University and received his undergraduate degree in Economics from Cambridge University.
-He is an Honorary Fellow of Queens’ College, Cambridge University.
+He is an Honorary Fellow of Queens’ College, Cambridge University and a Senior Global Fellow at the Lauder Institute of Management and International Studies at The Wharton School.